 If you’re not familiar with Go, we recommend running their interactive tutorial that will cover the basic syntax, methods, and concurrency handling.
 There are some exercises you can run all without having to leave your environment.
 Simply type the command below into your command line / terminal to run the tutorial locally:

 Any Ethereum node may be used for the purpose of this guide - Geth or OpenEthereum (fka Parity).
-For the sake of simplicity, let’s grab a free endpoint from QuickNode, which makes everything much easier with less overhead.
-After you've created your free Ethereum node, copy your HTTP Provider endpoint, as you will need it later.
+For the sake of simplicity, we'll create a free account on QuickNode here and create an Ethereum endpoint.
+After you've created your free Ethereum endpoint, copy your HTTP Provider endpoint, as you will need it later.
 QuickNode makes booting, running, and maintaining your own node a painless experience.
 Developers no longer need to wait days for full sync, sacrifice terabytes of storage space, and worry about security and maintenance.

 You'll need this later, so copy it and save it.